 This vegan yaki udon dish is easy, delicious, and will become a family favorite!

-Add in the bok choy tops, green onion, and cooked udon noodles.
-Toss everything together until the bok choy starts to wilt.
+Step 6: Add in the bok choy tops, and green onion and toss everything together until the bok choy starts to wilt.

 Substitutions & Additions